 68% of companies have not identified or attempted to measure their sales funnel.

 That the majority of businesses and brands aren’t monitoring their sales funnel metrics.
 Which happens to be one of the most powerful (yet underrated practices) to skyrocket conversions.

-Measuring your sales funnel helps identify where you’re losing prospects throughout your funnel so you can improve your marketing and sales efforts and boost conversions.
+However, without measuring your marketing funnel, you won’t be able to identify where you’re losing prospects throughout your funnel so you can improve your marketing and sales efforts and boost conversions.

 The middle of the funnel is where marketing professionals try to “close” deals and convert prospects into customers.

-MoFu content can be anything from a customer testimonial video on Facebook, webinars, through an email campaign with special promotions.
+MoFu content can be anything from a customer testimonial video on Facebook, or webinars, to an email campaign with special promotions.